mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 but what I have seen there, and then actually my team was.
 Reorged, uh, because it grew and grew and grew, right?
-It became more and more important into one ES one engineering system, which I think, you know, it's a little bit, this idea of first we were, um, we were responsible, responsible for making the build faster for, for, you know, the large organization, which sounds trivial, but if you're running Microsoft, uh, for example, a Windows, it's not that, right?
+It became more and more important into one ES one engineering system, which I think, you know, it's a little bit, this idea of first we wl were responsible, responsible for making the build faster for, for, you know, the large organization, which sounds trivial, but if you're running Microsoft, uh, for example, a Windows, it's not that, right?